avargasv/ContribsGH-A/PostA.md

   (in both cases with the original sender in place of the current actor, as needed to implement the ask pattern).
 - How the state is updated when a message arrives asking for the `Contributor`s of an `Organization` that is not contained in the map: a new `ContribsGHOrg` actor is added to the map and a new `Behavior` (with an upgraded state) returned.
+Besides, of course, the message is re-sent, in order to be processed this time with the updated state.
 - How, in the case the `Organization` is contained in the map, the `Behavior` returned is the same (the state doesn't change).
 - The use of the tell pattern (applying the tell operator `!`) to redirect the response received from a `ContribsGHOrg` actor (appropriately pre-processed depending on its `Success` / `Failure` type, as explained before) to the original sender.

-Each one of our organization actors (defined in the `ContribsGHOrg` object):
+For their part, each one of our organization actors (defined in the `ContribsGHOrg` object):
 - Holds a map of the repositories of an organizations and references to their corresponding repository actors.
-- Responds to a `ReqContributorsByOrg` message requesting the `List[Contributor]` for an organization.
+- Responds to a `ReqContributorsByOrg` message requesting the `List[Contributor]` for an organization, by
-- To respond:
-  - accumulates the contributions of the repositories (requested to the actors associated with the repositories of the organization),
+  - accumulating the contributions of the repositories (requested to the actors associated with the repositories of the organization),
-  - returns the accumulated contributions.
+  - "returning" (applying the tell pattern) the accumulated contributions.

 This is the code of the `repositories` function, which defines the behavior of a `ContribsGHOrg` actor:
 ```scala